tgroechel/F17-280/README.md

 git clone https://github.com/tgroechel/F17-280.git
 ~~~
 ### Windows
-I don't use any Windows machines for git so either Google it or just download the zip (would reccomend git though)

 [One tutorial I found](http://guides.beanstalkapp.com/version-control/git-on-windows.html)

+I apologize as I don't use any Windows machines for git.
+Thus I am not super experienced with it.
+The above linked tutorial should help as well as Googling.
+As a last resort, downloading the zip could do or just browsing through github.

 ## How to update
 ~~~